Probate Q&A Series

 2. Note the Claims Deadline

-North Carolina requires that claims reach the estate within 90 days after the date of the first publication of the Notice to Creditors.
+North Carolina generally requires that claims be presented to the personal representative or collector within 90 days after the date of the first publication of the Notice to Creditors.
 See N.C.
 Gen. Stat. § 28A-19-3.
 The PR publishes this notice in a local newspaper and mails a copy to known creditors.

 3. Prepare Your Written Claim